Valid XHTML 1.0 Transitional

 Here is how to use the build.xml file:

 Important note: the source files are UTF-8 encoded.
-In Sun's WTK, you must set in the file ktools.properties (found somewhere under wtklib) the following property:
+If you are using the old Sun WTK (for versions <= 2.5.2), you must set in the file ktools.properties (found somewhere under wtklib) the following property:

 javac.encoding=UTF-8